aruld/jersey2-jetty-connector/README.md

 Requirements
 ----

-The project requires JDK 7, since Jetty 9 required JDK 7.
+JDK 7 is required to run Jetty 9 connector.

 Setup
 -----